LCRoysterproject/oysterproject/index.md

 ## **Oyster Sampling Efforts**

-Oyster sampling is conducted randomly near and around Lone Cabbage Reef.
-Surveys are conducted using quadrats, transects, and counts.
+Oyster samples are collected randomly near and around Lone Cabbage Reef.
+Surveys are conducted using quadrats, transects, and live/dead oyster counts.
 Data for these surveys are currently being analyzed (May 2018).
+Below is a map of the sample areas.

 <div style="text-align:center"><img align="center" src="pic/SampleHistory_2017_18.jpg" width="70%" ></div>